BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 The GPIO peripheral has a base address in the BCM2835 manual at `0x7E200000`.
-We know from getting to know our processor that this translates to an ARM Physical Address of `0x20200000` (`0x3F200000` for RPI2).
+We know from getting to know our processor that this translates to an ARM Physical Address of `0x20200000` (`0x3F200000` for RPI2 and RPI3, and `0xFE200000` for RPI4).
 This is the first register in the GPIO peripheral register set, the 'GPIO Function Select 0' register.

 In order to use an IO pin, we need to configure the GPIO peripheral.
 From the [Raspberry-Pi schematic diagrams](http://www.raspberrypi.org/wp-content/uploads/2012/10/Raspberry-Pi-R2.0-Schematics-Issue2.2_027.pdf)